 You may even find an account out there that provides all the services that you require plus offers you a cash bonus just for moving over to it.

 On the other hand, if your bank regularly penalises you because Direct Debits bounce, search for a free basic account with no such fines in place.
 Having said that, try in future to avoid having any Direct Debits being rejected as this is terrible for your credit history and credit score.

 Step 2: Review all your Direct Debits and Standing Orders

-Paying your regular bills via Direct Debit or Standing Order can help you to avoid paying late and then getting fined or putting a blot on your credit history.
+As part of your financial detox, paying your regular bills via Direct Debit or Standing Order can help you to avoid paying late and then getting fined or putting a blot on your credit history.
 In fact, they are such a reliable way to automatically get things paid, you can easily set them up and literally forget about them.

 This is great for the bills for essential services, but what about those payments that automatically go out for things that you no longer use, from a long forgotten gym membership to an online film subscription that you no longer actually use?
 Are there any free trial periods that signed-up for but forgot to cancel so they are now eating into your money?

 Over a lifetime, the average person in Britain will waste £30,000 on Direct Debits they no longer use1.
 That’s a staggering amount!
 That’s why it can be worth double checking your bank statements to see if there any Direct Debits going out that you could cancel.